KKirsh/GCD_CourseProj/CodeBook.md

 There are actually three sections here.
 In trying to learn the best way to do this I have actually used three different methods

-- using dplyr
+- using dplyr (variable name: summarydat_dplyr)
-- using reshape2
+- using reshape2 (variable name: summarydat_reshape)
-- using nested for loops
+- using nested for loops (variable name: summarydf_for)

 Each method gives the same result - a 180 x 81 data frame with the mean of each variable from the merged data set.